Last updated on May 7th, 2026

 Getting Around Moab

 Between the national parks not offering shuttles and some activities in Moab being spread out, you’ll definitely want to have a car to explore the area properly.
-If you fly to Utah, you will need to rent a car to get around the Moab area, or hire a tour to show you the top sites.
-And if you want to do any of the 4×4 trails, we recommend getting a Jeep (Twisted Jeep Rentals in Moab is a good option!).
+If you fly to Utah, you will need to rent a car to get around the Moab area.
+Or hire a tour to show you the top sites.
+And if you want to do any of the 4×4 trails, we recommend getting a Jeep.
+Twisted Jeep Rentals in Moab is a good option!

 Where to stay in Moab, Utah

 One of the best things about Moab is that while being a smaller town, it offers many amenities, like shops, restaurants, and places to stay!
+Moab is home to a variety of lodging options, from VRBO, hotels, and free and paid campsites.
+Here are some of the spots we would recommend!

-Hotels
+Hotels in Moab

-Moab has all the standard hotel options you can think of, which can be a bit pricey, especially during the busier season.
+Moab has all the standard hotel options you can think of, which can be a bit pricey.
+Especially during the busier season.
 A handful of the ones we’d recommend are:

-Campground in Moab
+Campgrounds in Moab

 Devils Garden Campground